Survival Sunday: 2022–23 season

+2025–26 season

+On the last day of the 2025–26 season, Tottenham Hotspur and West Ham United battled to avoid the final relegation spot available (Burnley and Wolverhampton Wanderers were already relegated).
+Tottenham sat in the last safe spot with 38 points, while West Ham had 36, with Tottenham having the edge on goal difference by 12 goals.
+This meant Tottenham had to avoid defeat to survive, while West Ham had to win and hoped that Tottenham lost.
+Tottenham hosted Everton, while West Ham hosted Leeds United.

+In the end, Tottenham defeated Everton 1-0 to secure their safety, which meant that West Ham were relegated.
+The West Ham - Leeds United match ended 3-0.

 Similar practices in other leagues

-Since 2015, Major League Baseball has adopted a similar scheduling practice, in which all teams play the 162nd and final game of the regular season (where any undecided divisional placements and wild card berths in the postseason are typically clinched) on the last Sunday in September or first Sunday in October, with all games having 3:00 p.m.
-ET start times.
-MLB's then-chief operating officer Tony Petitti stated that the practice increased excitement by preventing "lame duck" situations determined by the result of games played earlier in the day.
-This scheduling also prevents situations from past seasons where star players were pulled from from game 162 for additional rest if it became apparent that their team had already advanced.
+Since 2015, Major League Baseball has adopted a similar scheduling practice, in which all teams play the 162nd and final game of the regular season (where any undecided divisional placements and wild card berths in the postseason are typically clinched) on the last Sunday in September or first Sunday in October, with all games beginning at 3:00 p.m.
+ET/12:00 p.m.
+PT.
+MLB's then-chief operating officer Tony Petitti stated that the practice increased excitement by preventing "lame duck" situations determined by the result of games played earlier in the day (including teams pulling star players from the game for additional rest if it became apparent that their team had advanced).

 The same year, North American football league Major League Soccer similarly began branding its final matchday of the regular season as "Decision Day", which consists entirely of intra-conference fixtures.
 Presently, the Eastern and Western conferences play all matches simultaneously in two evening windows, with 6 p.m. and 9 p.m.
-ET kickoffs respectively.
+ET (6 p.m.
+PT) kickoffs respectively.